 The good news for Aussie families is that the Spotify Kids app has now officially launched in Australia.
 The app is now available as a beta, which means it will still be tested and updated as Spotify learns more from parents and caregivers as to what they want from the app.

 What is the difference between the Spotify Kids and Spotify apps?

 The standard Spotify app allows you to create an account (which can be linked with social media) and from there you can listen to music and podcasts, listen to and customise playlists, and follow artists and other users.
 While you can block explicit content, Spotify hasn’t made any other parental controls available (unlike video streaming services with dedicated, child-safe ‘Kids’ profiles).

 Spotify Kids is set to be more than an app with parental controls.
-As Spotify’s Chief Premium Business Officer, Alex Norström, describes it, “Spotify Kids was born out of the desire to create a playground of sound just for kids — to build a place where younger kids can explore their favourite music and stories in a fun environment.”
+As Spotify’s Chief Premium Business Officer, Alex Norström, describes it, “Spotify Kids is a personalised world bursting with sound, shape and colour, where our young listeners can begin a lifelong love of music and stories.”

 Essentially it will be a library of curated kid-friendly playlists to make it easy for kids to find music and stories to listen to.
 Visually it will be fun — full of colour and visuals, with easy navigation and scaled-back text.
 Kids can also set up their own avatar.
 The design of the app was created with the cognitive skills of children in mind.
-It is intended for use by kids from the ages of 3+, with content from brands including Nickelodeon, Disney, Discover Kids and Universal Pictures.
+It is intended for use by kids from the ages of 3+, with content from brands including Nickelodeon, Disney, Discovery Kids, Universal Pictures and the ABC.
 The experience in the app will differ by age group: younger kids will experience softer and more character-based artwork, while older kids will have a more detailed and realistic visual experience.

 Spotify plan features and prices